Amarthgul/ZemaxSims/README.md

 # Zemax Simulations

+The hardest work, _aside from transcribing the parameters since a large chunck of them are recorded in paper scan documents_, is finding the right material.

+While monochromatic simulation can use the RI provided in the patents directly, to simulate the lens more faithfully as a photographic instrument, an accurate material is needed for calculating dispersion.
+It is thus needed to locate the glass material that has the exact or closest index of refraction and Abbe number.

+For the more recent lens patents, they typically use $n_d$ and $V_d$, which can be used to easily locate the material thanks to these 2 being the standard modern measurement.
+Old patents, on the hard, prove very challenging since they prefer $n_e$ and $V_e$, and may be using materials that have already gone extinct.
+This is particularly true for Old Leica lenses.

 - Canon 85mm f/1.2: JPA 1989302311 Example 4.
 - Canon EF 50mm f/1 L: US 4717245 Example 2 (EFL 100mm)
 - Canon FD 28mm f/2.8 SC: US 4046459 Example 2 (EFL 1mm)